shyam0904a/Custom_LIbrary_Class_CPP/README.md

 # Vector_class
     - Added iterators and fixed some bugs.
 # Array_classs
-    - Initial Build,not fully testes.
+    - Initial Build,not fully tested.
     - If any improvements can be made do make a pull request.

 #   WHY THIS REPO